poojacheruku/literature_cpp/readme.md

 - Add a Firestore database and change the Rules to allow read/write:

 >
-    rules_version = '2';
+    // Allow read/write access on all documents to any user signed in to the application rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {
         match /{document=**} {
-          allow read, write: if true;
+          allow read, write: if request.auth != null;
         }
       }
     }